www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/features/2024-11-13-t37-solve-sport-lesson-assignment.md

                               * [x] Adjust dynamic tab buttons.
                               * [x] Adjust net_splitcells_webserver_form_tab_select.
                               * [ ] Adjust net_splitcells_webserver_form_submit.
+                                  * [ ] Ensure that all tables are visible.
+                                      * [x] Make all tables based on text/csv by default.
+                                      * [ ] Use new data to determine the type of rendering.
+                                      * [ ] Show data of new tables.
+Currently, the data of dynamically created tables like the solution is empty.
+                                  * [ ] Ensure, that newly created form inputs are correctly sent the next time to the server.
                               * [x] Adjust `component.standard.xsl` by inlining the input field templates.
                                   * [x] content
                                   * [x] buttons